rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 This layer holds concrete details of technologies, such as connection strings, file paths, TCP addresses, and HTTP URLs, but it should not bind the system to any specific products.
 This means that technology details should be hidden from view, and can be easily replaced with other equivalent technologies.

 ## Supporting Architecture: Domain Model Pattern
-In this pattern, we will focus on the Domain Model, which implemented using object-oriented model, and Domain Services which deal with crosss entity logic and data access.
+In this pattern, we will focus on the Domain Model, which implemented using object-oriented model, and Domain Services which deal with cross entity logic and data access.
 We can imagine this layer as an API to the business domain, and we should make sure that wrong calls to the API do not break the integrity of the business.
 Therefore, it is all about mapping the correct behavior from business into software.

 To address some misconceptions up front:
 - this pattern is not a simple and typical object model with some special characteristics, even though we are using object model for the purpose of this course.
 Context mapping is paramount, and as long as good principles are followed, we can implement domain model even with functional models or anemic models.
 - database is not merely part of the infrastructure which can be neglected.
 Although the focus on the object model is to capture the business domain, it must still be easy to persist as we must eventually store the data somewhere.
-- ubiquitout language is not just a guide to naming classes in the object model.
+- ubiquitous language is not just a guide to naming classes in the object model.
 As stated earlier, it is a unified understanding of the business.

 ### Domain Model
 Domain models are essentially the logical organization of entities and values in the domain.